GregoryAustin/intermediate_code/README.md

 To run it spl.basic, type in: ./basic spl.basic

 ## TODO:
-src/codegen/Codegen.java is capable of converting everything except for functions.
-It however still needs to be tested The pruning, i.e., project 3c
+1. src/codegen/Codegen.java is capable of converting everything except for functions (so we need todo that).
+2. Testing of Codegen.java
+2. The pruning, i.e., project 3c